hyzor/amazon-linux-2023-wireguard/README.md

 After editing you need to restart the wg0 service by running `systemctl restart wg-quick@wg0.service`.

+Remember to add a new inbound rule to the EC2 instance for every new port.

 ## Set up client config

 ```